-This blog documents our travels in Japan.
+This blog documents my trip to Japan in 2008.
+Unfortunately, I never finished it.
+There was just too much material.
 The latest post is always first, so start with the last post and read them from the bottom up!
 To make things even more interesting, there are actually two prequels to this travelog.
 If you want to know the whole story, read these two prequels found on my blog Cost of Discipleship:

 ……Jesus in Japan ………………… Passover Flight